turbina4/The-Mixer/README.md

 ## Installation

-Download APVC-download.zip -> Unzip it -> Enjoy
+Download mixer.zip -> Unzip it -> Enjoy

 It may be necessary to install `CH340` drivers.

 ## Configuration

-Before using APVC, you need to configure it with the following parameters in the `config.yaml` file:
+Before using The Mixer, you need to configure it with the following parameters in the `config.yaml` file:

 -   **"port"**: Choose the COM port to which your Arduino is connected.